Critical, Summary, and Driving Paths

 Driving Path Example

-Dependencies must first be enabled on the sheet.
-See Enable Dependencies & Use Predecessors.
+Dependencies must be enabled on the sheet first.

 Show or Hide Driving Path